hsdenx/tbottest/Documentation/generic.rst

-bootcmd                  format bootcmd:<real bootcmd>, example bootcmd:net_nfs will execute "run net_nfs" buildname                format buildname:<name of builder>, select the used buildhost. gpiopower                use a gpio pin for boards power control tinkerforge              use tinkerforge for boards power control picocom                  use picocom for serial console uuuloader                load SPL/U-Boot with uuu tool from NXP
+bootcmd                  format bootcmd:<real bootcmd>, example bootcmd:net_nfs will execute "run net_nfs" buildname                format buildname:<name of builder>, select the used buildhost. gpiopower                use a gpio pin for boards power control powershellscript         use a shellscript for boards power control tinkerforge              use tinkerforge for boards power control picocom                  use picocom for serial console uuuloader                load SPL/U-Boot with uuu tool from NXP